• Advertise

 I’ve had some reader requests for Valentine’s Day decor ideas.
 I love Valentine’s Day!
 Not for the romance and roses, but because it feels like a fun interlude for the mid-winter blahs.
 I like to fill it with candy, fluff, and fun.

 That said, I don’t get super specific about my V-Day decor.
-I like to do a little something something, but I want to use it before, during, and after the holiday (way after if possible).
+I like to do a little something-something, but I want to use it before, during, and after the holiday (way after if possible).
 So I keep the decor touches subtle.

 I came up with a really sweet, easy, modern, and on-trend decor idea for you!

-In this post, I’m going to show you how to make wood block artwork for only a couple of dollars.
+In this post, I’m going to show you how to make wood block wall art for only a couple of dollars.
 This tutorial will demonstrate an abstract scribble art design, but I’ll also give you six more easy-to-make ideas!

 Like it?
 Pin it!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
-Thanks for supporting Bloom in the Black!
+Thanks for supporting Craft Your Happy Place!

-How to Make Wood Block Artwork
+How to Make Wood Block Wall Art

 To make a wood block piece of art for your wall, simply chop the end off a 1 x 8 common board to create a wood square.
 Then, paint the frame color, tape off the edge, and paint your artboard color, then finally, paint your design.
-This easy to make wood craft takes about 20 minutes and costs less than $2.
+This easy-to-make wood craft takes about 20 minutes and costs less than $2.

 Materials for making a wood block craft for Valentine's day